nolotiro/nolotiro.org/README.md

 Check out the script in bin/bootstrap.sh - that's the same that Vagrant uses.

+## Test setup

+Running `bin/rake` will run all the tests, that should always pass only a freshly downloaded copy a nolotiro's master.

 ## More information

 The database we use is legacy, a MySQL with the schema of [v2](https://github.com/alabs/nolotiro)